antrea-io/website/content/docs/v1.0.0/docs/antctl.md

-`antctl` `get ovsflows` (or `get of`) command can dump all OVS flows, flows added for a specified Pod, or flows added for Service load-balancing of a specified Service, or flows added to realize a specified NetworkPolicy, or flows in the specified OVS flow tables, or all or the specified OVS groups.
+`antctl` `get ovsflows` (or `get of`) command can dump all OVS flows, flows added for a specified Pod, or flows added for Service load-balancing of a specified Service, or flows added to realize a specified NetworkPolicy, or flows in a specified OVS flow table.

 ```bash
 antctl get ovsflows